 Blogs that talk about the United Launch Alliance

-A few hours ago the Orbital ATK’s Cygnus spacecraft blasted off atop an Atlas V rocket from Cape Canaveral.
-After about twenty minutes it successfully separated from the rocket’s last stage and got in route.
-This is its fourth official mission, Orbital-4 or simply Orb-4 as well as CRS OA-4, to transport supplies to the International Space Station for NASA.
+A little while ago Orbital ATK’s Cygnus spacecraft blasted off atop an Atlas V rocket from Cape Canaveral.
+After about 21 minutes it successfully separated from the rocket’s last stage went en route to its destination.
+This is its seventh official mission, called Orbital-7 or simply Orb-7 but also CRS OA-7, to transport supplies to the International Space Station for NASA.